 - SaaS renewals: A tight renewal process and calendar ensures the success of every renewal.

-Goal 2: Collaborate
+Goal 2: Collaborate with Business Units

 Regular stakeholder meetings with business leaders open lines of communication and build relationships to drive value and best practices.
-Collaboration can be attained through stake-holder meetings as well as software solutions.
+Collaboration can be attained through stakeholder meetings as well as software solutions.

-Zylo drives collaboration by assigning buyers to all applications, providing views into departmental spend, and enabling sentiment surveys.
+Zylo drives collaboration by assigning owners to all applications, providing views into departmental spend, and enabling sentiment surveys.
 In the modern enterprise, a healthy collaboration between IT and business leaders enables the sharing of time, expertise, accountability, and success.

 IT and business unit collaboration includes:

 - Department-specific reports: Show each department what applications are regularly bought and utilized.

 - Understanding of department goals: Understand how apps are used and what business goal is being met.